TheTexta/obsidian-main/Mathematics/Linear Algebra/Markov Chain Example.md

 - from C, 5% to A, 5% to B, 90% stay

 Define transition matrix:
-A - b - c from
+A - b - c form
 $\pmatrix{0.7&0.05&0.05\\0.1&0.75&0.05\\0.2&0.2&0.9}=T$

 if population in 2020 is $\vec{P}_0=\pmatrix{300\\200\\100}$ then multiply matrix be vector for next year.